techn0mad/techn0mad.github.io/_posts/2005-09-15-antenna-guru.md

 > antennas work well across the HF spectrum (and even down to longwave).
 > I don't bother with an ATU.
 >
-> See "Low Noise Antennas" at "http://www.grove.net/~badx/" for more
+> See "Grounding is key to good reception" at "http://www.naswa.net/badx/grounding.htm"
-> on matching transformers and on keeping conducted noise from
+> for more on matching transformers and on keeping conducted noise from contaminating
-> contaminating a "longwire antenna".
+> a "longwire antenna".

 Not only is Doty an RF guru, he uses (used?) a NeXT computer, a clear sign of superior intelligence ;-).